sts10/blackbox/docs/diy-setup.md

 **Step 14**: When your Pi boots up again, after a few minutes, check the e-ink screen for a QR code.
 This QR code leads to [http://hushline.local:5000/setup](http://hushline.local:5000/setup)

-**Step 15**: Over on viewing computer, open [http://hushline.local:5000/setup](http://hushline.local:5000/setup) in a browser (ignore any HTTPS warnings) and fill out form with your Hush Line email information (see [this documentation for instructions](https://scidsg.github.io/hushline-docs/book/prereqs/general.html#2-gmail)).
+**Step 15**: Over on viewing computer, open [http://hushline.local:5000/setup](http://hushline.local:5000/setup) in a browser (ignore any HTTPS warnings).
+Fill out form with your Blackbox email address information (we strongly recommend creating a new email account for Blackbox to use -- Gmail works well.
+See [this documentation for instructions](https://scidsg.github.io/hushline-docs/book/prereqs/general.html#2-gmail)).

 Note: If you're using [Mailvelope](https://mailvelope.com/en/) to generate a new PGP key-pair, you'll need to export (save) your public key as a file, and then manually upload this public key file to [keys.openpgp.org.](https://keys.openpgp.org/) Do NOT upload your private PGP key!

 **Step 16**: Once who've completely filled out this form, hit submit.
-In a few minutes, you should receive a confirmation email, which, among other things, contains your Hush Line address.
+In a few minutes, you should receive a confirmation email, which, among other things, contains your Blackbox URL.

-**Step 17**: Share your new Hush Line address with your community, along with instructions on how to [download and install the Tor Browser](https://www.torproject.org/download/).
+**Step 17**: Share your new Blackbox URL with your community, along with instructions on how to [download and install the Tor Browser](https://www.torproject.org/download/).

-If your community faces [a high threat](https://scidsg.github.io/hushline-docs/book/prereqs/threat-modeling.html), recommend to them that they better protect their anonymity by only visiting your Hush Line address on personal devices while using a public WiFi network.
+If your community faces [a high threat](https://scidsg.github.io/hushline-docs/book/prereqs/threat-modeling.html), recommend to them that they better protect their anonymity by only visiting your Blackbox URL on personal devices while using a public WiFi network.
 [Read more about threat modeling here.](https://scidsg.github.io/hushline-docs/book/prereqs/threat-modeling.html)

 ## Reference
 [https://scidsg.github.io/hushline-docs/book/prereqs/raspberrypi.html](https://scidsg.github.io/hushline-docs/book/prereqs/raspberrypi.html)